Loy Center Neighborhood Courtyard

 The NPHC Garden is a space for all members of the Elon community to appreciate the history of the National Pan-Hellenic Council and its member organizations.
 The NPHC Garden was designed after an extensive planning process involving many stakeholders.
 The monuments are beautiful, and while they are not traditional plots, we believe that they represent the Elon NPHC very well and provide a permanent place for NPHC organizations at Elon University.

-In September of 2001, the university created a task force, led by Smith Jackson, Vice President for Student Life and Dean of Students and Scott Nelson, Assistant Dean of Students.
-The task force was created to consider the proposal and complete research as to what other institutions were installing in the plot tradition.
+In September of 2001, a university task force was created to consider the proposal and complete research as to what other institutions were installing in the plot tradition.
 In October of 2003, members of the administration traveled to several different institutions and developed a final proposal indicating that the location for a permanent memorial for Elon’s NPHC groups should be behind the Moseley Center at the top of the Loy Neighborhood, and that each chapter would be commemorated with a stone monument.
 In the Fall of 2004, Elon decided to design with the garden concept based on their research from other institutions.
 Elon and the NPHC members agreed this space should be preserved forever and treated with the respect and care that it deserves.
 The NPHC Garden will be a space for all members of the Elon community to appreciate the history of the National Pan-Hellenic Council and its member organizations.
 No permanent alterations will be made to the garden in order to protect its beauty for years to come.